Information about how Universal Credit is paid and the support it provides for people who are on a low income or out of

 There are also a range of guides aimed at employers that explain how Universal Credit works and how it can support your employees and workers.

-Universal Credit: how it helps your employees and workers – this information can help you answer any questions your employees and workers may have about Universal Credit
+How Universal Credit helps your employees and workers – this information can help you answer any questions your employees and workers may have about Universal Credit

 Universal Credit for HR and payroll staff – explains the changes and benefits Universal Credit brings for recruiters, HR managers and payroll staff

 Frequently asked questions from employers – compiled from questions asked by employers and SMEs